The Catalonia Crisis and the Unraveling of Europe

 The EU was founded as an attempt to end European wars after two horrific world wars devastated the continent in the first half of the 20th century.
 The EU’s founding fathers saw the root cause of war as nationalism, and they believed they could prevent a third world war by weakening the nation and promoting integration.

-The Bible identifies the Roman Empire as the “beast” and prophesies that it would rise 10 times.
+End-time prophecy identifies the Roman Empire as the “beast” and prophesies that it would rise 10 times.
 The ninth revival included the Hitler/Mussolini axis of the 1930s and 1940s.
 We are now awaiting the 10th and last resurrection of this ancient system.
 To learn about these 10 revivals, read our article “What Is Babylon?”

 It may seem far-fetched to some that the Roman Empire could be revived again.
 The Bible itself predicts how improbable this would seem.
 But when the last revival does arise, its form will be fundamentally different from today’s EU.
 This could explain why the current structure is unraveling before our eyes.
 The future Europe will be different from today’s EU in two major ways: